-If the color tone of the image does not appear natural after changing the white balance, adjust the white balance using click white balance (p.50).
+If the color tone of the image does not appear natural after changing the white balance, adjust the white balance using click white balance (p.49).

-Tune with color tone
+÷Ŵ: Tune with color tone

-To make further fine adjustments to color tone after adjusting the white balance, you can use [Color tone] (p.53) for tuning towards your expectations.
+To make further fine adjustments to color tone after adjusting the white balance, you can use [Color tone] (p.52) for tuning towards your expectations.

-- - You cannot change or adjust white balance with multipleexposure RAW images created on the camera.

-Refer to your camera's Instruction Manual for details on each white balance setting.
+- You cannot register the adjustment results as personal white balance (p.115) when you have selected [15] ( )] from the list box. - You cannot change or adjust white balance with multipleexposure RAW images created on the camera. - Refer to your camera's Instruction Manual for details on each white balance setting.